Fast winning strategies in a generalized van der Waerden game: Sets of Size Four

+Among the relations $g=p-q$ left to consider, where $p$ and $q$ are distinct (as elements of $\mathbb{F}$) vertices of $T$, most have no positive solutions to $g=0$ since the coefficients of the numerator of the rational function $g$ have the same sign.
+There are three relations that cannot be ruled out by this reasoning:

+The significance of $g_1,g_2,$ and $g_3$ is that they represent exactly those pairs of vertices that could be equal for some choice of positive $(x,y,z)\in\mathbb{Q}^3$.

-If Maker has a $5$-move strategy for $S'$, then Maker has a $5$-move strategy for $S$ by applying $\varphi$ to every vertex of the tree.
-Therefore Maker does not have a $5$-move strategy for $S$ only if $(x,y,z)$ vanishes on $g_i$ as well as $\varphi(g_j)$, for some pair of indices such that $1\leq i\leq j\leq 3$.
-For each pair $i,j$ we look for points on the intersection of the curves $g_i=0$ and $\varphi(g_j)=0$.
-We find only one (projective) rational solution with positive coordinates: any positive multiple of $(3,1,2)$ is a solution to $g_1=\varphi(g_2)=0$.
-However, if $(x,y,z)=k(3,1,2)$ for some $k>0$ then $S'$ is a copy of $\{0,2,3,6\}$.
-Then Example \ref{213} shows that Maker has a $5$-move strategy for $S'$, and hence for $S$. \end{proof}
+Now, observe that if $T$ gives a $5$-move strategy for $S'$, then the tree $\Phi(T)$ obtained by applying $\Phi$ to every vertex of $T$ gives a $5$-move strategy for $S$ (by symmetry, this remains true after swapping $S$ and $S'$).
+Therefore, Maker has a 5-move strategy if the tree provides one for $S$ or $S'$.
+The tree fails for both $S$ and $S'$ only if $(x,y,z)$ vanishes on $g_i$ and on $\Phi(g_j)$ for some pair of indices $1\leq i\leq j\leq 3$.
+For each pair $(i,j)$ we look for rational points on the intersection of the curves $g_i=0$ and $\Phi(g_j)=0$, hoping not to find any.